fastn-community/hero-design-template/README.md

 The following properties are available:

-- `title`: your title
+- `caption title`: your title
-- `subtitle`: your body
+- `optional body subtitle`: your body
-- `cta-primary-text`: your cta primary text
+- `optional string cta-primary-text`: your cta primary text
-- `cta-primary-url`: your cta primary url
+- `optional string cta-primary-url`: your cta primary url
-- `cta-secondary-text`: your cta secondary text
+- `optional string cta-secondary-text`: your cta secondary text
-- `cta-secondary-url`: your cta secondary url
+- `optional string cta-secondary-url`: your cta secondary url

 **Note:** It is **recommended** to create a `components/stack.ftd`,